 If you are a recruiter working for a company that hires contractors for projects abroad, there are some important considerations for international contracting.
-Finding a contractor with the right skills and experience is just the first step, and even if they are available to work in another country it will require some advance planning.
+Finding a contractor with the right skills and experience is just the first step.
+Even if they are available to work in another country it will require some planning.

 In some ways, recruiting a contractor to send overseas is more complex than hiring a foreign contractor.
-The company and contractor have to deal with issues of business structure, payment, currency exchange and tax laws, in both the home and host country.
+The company and contractor have to deal with a lot of issues.
+These include business structure, payment, currency exchange and tax laws, in both the home and host country.

 Here is an overview of the primary international contracting challenges that you may be facing as a recruiter:

-One of the first things to plan for are the differences in currencies between the home country and the work location.
-This is easy to overlook if you are new to international contracting, and used to working with a single currency for quotes and payments.
+The first thing to plan for is currency differences between the home country and the work location.
+This is easy to overlook if you are new to international contracting.
+It could also be so if you are used to working with a single currency for quotes and payments.

-If the contractor is relocating to another country and paying their own expenses in the local currency, they do have some currency risk that they may want accommodated within the agreement with the company to ensure fair compensation.
+If the contractor is relocating to another country and paying their expenses in the local currency, they do have some currency risk that they may want to be accommodated within the agreement with the company to ensure fair compensation.

 Company vs. Contractor Currency Choice